rse/unix-under-windows/README.md

    - *START* &rarr; `microsoft store` &rarr; *Search* &rarr; `ubuntu`

-   In case Microsoft Store is not available on your system, the reason can be that you still have User Account Control (UAC) disabled and/or you are still not logged in with a Microsoft Account.
-Anyway, fix the problems the following way first:
+   In case Microsoft Store is not available on your system, the reason can be that you still have User Account Control (UAC) disabled, or you are still not signed in with a Microsoft Account, your Windows is still not activated or you are still running an evaluation version of Windows.
+Anyway, try to fix the problems the following way first:

    - *START* &rarr; *Settings* &rarr; *Updates & Security* &rarr; *Troubleshoot* &rarr; *Windows Store Apps* &rarr; *Run the troubleshooter*